PlayTechnique/jinkies/README.md

 # How do I get started using this project?
 If the image is hosted on docker hub, probably pull that.
-For now, though, it's all in dev mode, so check out the build_zone and use the build_image.sh and run_jenkins.sh scripts to build and run the container.
+For now, though, it's all in dev mode, so check out the Docker directory and use the build_image script to build the container and the jinkies script to run the container.